 Associations may not, and may not permit any third party to, develop, create, use, sell or distribute any promotional materials or merchandise bearing any representation of the trophy or any replica thereof (including trophy lift images) or use any such representation in a manner that could lead to an association between any third party and the trophy and/or the competition.

-The winning team is presented with 35 gold medals and the runner-up with 35 silver medals.
+The winning team is presented with 40 gold medals, the runner-up with 40 silver medals and the third-placed team with 40 bronze medals.
 Additional medals may not be produced.

-Each team that competes in the final tournament receives a commemorative plaque.
+Each association that competes in the finals receives a commemorative plaque.